Salsa Verde Asada

 - 1 tsp salt

-Preheat the broiler in the oven and move the oven rack to just under the heating element.
-The rack should be close to the heating element but the ingredients should not be touching it.
+- Preheat the broiler in the oven and move the oven rack to just under the heating element.
+The frame should be close to the heating element, but the ingredients should not be touching it.
 If they are, move the rack to a lower option.

-Place a sheet of aluminum foil on a safe baking surface.
-The foil will allow for quicker clean up.
+- Place a sheet of aluminum foil on a safe baking surface.
+The foil will allow for quick clean-up.

-Cut the stems off the fresh green chilies.
-Salsa verde is traditionally a little spicy, but if this is a problem for you can remove half of the seeds or all of them according to your taste.
+- Cut the stems off the fresh green chilies.
+Salsa Verde is traditionally a little spicy, but if this is a problem, you can remove half of the seeds or all of them according to your taste.

-Break a whole garlic bulb down to individual cloves.
-Leave the skins on as this will protect the cloves and allow them to get soft during the charring process.
+- Break a whole garlic bulb down to individual cloves.
+Leave the skins on to protect the cloves and allow them to get soft during the charring process.

-Once the ingredients are well charred, remove from the oven and allow the items to cool, about 5 minutes.
-Remove most of the skins from the chilies and the garlic.
+- Once the ingredients are well charred, remove them from the oven and allow the items to cool for about 5 minutes.
+Next, remove most of the skins from the chilies and the garlic.

-Set up a blender and add all of the ingredients.
-Process until all the ingredients are emulsified.
-Add a pinch of salt to suit your taste.
+- Set up a blender and add all of the ingredients.
+Process until smooth.
+Lastly, add a pinch of salt to suit your taste.